activeGeo/activeGeo/2_end_points/rdns/README.md

 We also split this file into a number of smaller files named in the format `data-{i}.txt` where `i` is a number.

 3. `georule_by_caida.json`
 This file is published by CAIDA.
+This link is the source: https://publicdata.caida.org/datasets/topology/ark/ipv4/itdk/2021-03/202103-midar-iff.geo-re.jsonl.
 It is the work of the paper 'Luckie M, Huffaker B, Marder A, et al. Learning to extract geographic information from internet router hostnames[C]//Proceedings of the 17th International Conference on emerging Networking EXperiments and Technologies.
 2021: 440-453'.

-This link is the source: https://publicdata.caida.org/datasets/topology/ark/ipv4/itdk/2021-03/202103-midar-iff.geo-re.jsonl